haskell-mafia/loom/loom-site/how/projector.md

 Each template is available under a function name that is derived from its filepath and project name.

+The default template for a given component is named `template.prj`, though there can be more than one template in each directory.

+Suppose we're working in Bikeshed on a module located in `modules/my-component/template.prj`.
+The project name for Bikeshed is `bikeshed`, set in its `loom.toml` file, so all names will be prefixed thus.

-So, in Bikeshed, `modules/my-component/template.prj` will be accessible under the name `bikeshed/modules/my-component/template`.
+- `modules/my-component/template.prj` is the default template, so it gets a nice short name.
+It will be accessible under the name `bikeshed/modules/my-component`.
+- `modules/my-component/foobar.prj` will be accessible under the name `bikeshed/modules/my-component/foobar`.

 ## What is a function?